Here is a guide to your academic progress here at Binghamton University. For official University policy, please check the University Bulletin.

 Only if a failed course is retaken does that grade become part of the cumulative grade-point average.

-When a course in which a student has earned a grade of D or better is retaken, it does not count toward full-time enrollment during the semester in which it is retaken.
-The first passing grade (D) is used in the student's DegreeWorks Report and to calculate the student's grade-point average.
+When a course in which a student has earned a grade of D or better is retaken, it does count toward full-time enrollment during the semester in which it is retaken but the final grade does not replace the first (D) in the student's DegreeWorks Report or the student's grade-point average.

 Students are expected to be familiar with the University-wide policies governing changes in their course registration, specifically the add/drop deadlines.
 No changes are made to an undergraduate record after two years have passed.